 Architectural Easter Egg Hunt

-• A whimsical spiral staircase tucked inside a forgotten castle.
+A mischievous spiral staircase hidden in a collapsed castle.

 Why Architecture?

-For me, architecture isn’t just about buildings—it’s about how they make you feel.
-A cathedral can leave you in awe, a quirky house can make you smile, and a skyscraper can remind you how far human creativity can go.
+For me, Architecture is not just about being visually exciting; it is about how the buildings make you feel.
+A cathedral can inspire awe, a weird house can inspire laughter, and a skyscraper can inspire the boundaries of human ingenuity.

 Your Next Quest Awaits